nmathey/finasync/README.md

 * The great work of @lasconic for his Finary Unofficial API wrapper (https://github.com/lasconic/finary_uapi)
 * The great work of RealT Community API (https://api.realt.community/)
 * Exchange Rate API (https://www.exchangerate-api.com)
+* The great idea from @MadeInPierre author of Finalynx, bringing an alternative for your Finary portefolio views and much more (https://github.com/MadeInPierre/finalynx)

 ## Current integrated platform